Confused about real nappies? We can help!

 - I've started using the nappies but I have some questions.

-How to find the right brand of reusable nappies
+How to find the best reusable nappies for you and your baby

-When you use our website you'll see that the reusable nappy page has all been categorised according to whether they are quick drying, slim fitting, easy to use, made of natural / organic fabrics, budget nappies etc. This will allow you to filter the nappies according to what your priorities are.
+Our reusable nappy page has all been categorised according to whether nappies are quick drying, slim fitting, easy to use, made of natural / organic fabrics, budget nappies etc. This will allow you to filter the nappies according to your priorities.
 The table below also gives a quick guide to which nappies are likely to suit you best.
 For further advice feel free to contact us or complete our 5 minute questionnaire form.

 Quick drying nappies